 Bus Times from Mae Sariang to Chiang Mai

-There are currently 2 direct minivan services a day from Mae Sariang to Chiang Mai which you can book online.
+There are currently 4 direct minivan services a day from Mae Sariang to Chiang Mai available to book online.

 |Mae Sariang||Chiang Mai||Ticket||Company|